Misui0mg/ThinkPad_X13_Hackintosh/README.md

 - The guys from [Acidanthera](https://github.com/acidanthera) that make this possible
 - [Apple](http://apple.com) for macOS
-- The thunderbolt 3 hot swapping ACHI files from [Tylernguyen](https://github.com/tylernguyen/)
+- The thunderbolt 3 hot swapping ACPI files from [Tylernguyen](https://github.com/tylernguyen/)